fish-shell/fish-shell/CONTRIBUTING.rst

 The remaining key-value pairs specify Fluent variables and their values.
 These must match the variables used in the message definition.

-For changing message IDs or associated variable names accross all FTL files, the
+For changing message IDs or associated variable names across all FTL files, the

 ::